rorosaurus/esp32-hub75-driver/SOFTWARE.md

 I would recommend using the following software with this board:
 * https://www.arduino.cc/en/Main/Software - The Arduino IDE, to program everything!
   * https://github.com/espressif/arduino-esp32 - Install board manager support for ESP32
-  * https://github.com/me-no-dev/arduino-esp32fs-plugin - This Arduino IDE plugin makes it simple to upload .gifs to your ESP32
-    * Install following the instructions from that repository
-    * You'll need to make sure Serial Monitor is closed before you can upload using this
 * If you'd prefer not to use the Arduino IDE, you should be able to use all the below libraries and sketches in [PlatformIO](https://platformio.org/) on [Visual Studio Code](https://platformio.org/platformio-ide) using [this board configuration](https://docs.platformio.org/en/latest/boards/espressif32/esp32doit-devkit-v1.html).

 ## Making animated .gifs